We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 clear safari cache

 Finally, consider reporting to Apple about the scam email.
 You will need to forward the email to reportphishing@apple.com.
-Apple will take proper action to prevent other people from affecting by this scam.
+Apple will take proper action to prevent other people from being affected by this scam.

 Bonus: Unlock Locked Apple ID without Password